joshwalawender/IQMon/readme.md

     * Added ability to solve astrometry using SCAMP and rectify the image using SWarp
     * Added ability to solve for Zero Point using the SCAMP-solved data
     * Renamed many methods to better follow PEP8 conventions
     * Refactored `make_JPEG` to use matplotlib and PIL instead of ImageMagick.
 The previous method is available as `make_JPEG_ImageMagick`.
+This removes the 5000 star limit from marking, but the image annotations are no longer available.
 * **v1.0.6**
     * Tweaks related to marking up of jpeg files.
 Better markers, user settable maker size, and marks are labeled.
 * **v1.0.5**